Repeating firearm: Lever-action

-In a classic Henry-Winchester type lever-action firearm, cartridges are loaded tandemly into a tubular magazine below the barrel.
+In a classic Henry–Winchester type lever-action firearm, cartridges are loaded tandemly into a tubular magazine below the barrel.
 A short bolt is manipulated via linkage to a pivoted cocking lever.
 Once closed, an over-center toggle action helps locking the bolt in place and prevents the breech from opening accidentally when the weapon is fired.
 The cocking lever is often integral with the trigger guard, and gets manually flexed down and forward when operated.
 An interlock prevents firing unless the toggle is fully closed.
 The famous Model 1873 Winchester is exemplary of this type.
 Later lever-action designs, such as Marlin lever guns and those designed for Winchester by John Browning, use one or two vertical locking blocks instead of a toggle-link.
 There also exist lever-action rifle/shotguns that feed from a box magazine, which allows them to use pointed bullets.
 Some of the early manual repeating pistols (e.g. Volcanic pistol) also use a scaled-down version of lever-action.

 A one-off example of lever-action loading on an automatic firearm is the M1895 Colt–Browning machine gun.
 This weapon had a swinging lever beneath its barrel that was actuated by a gas bleed in the barrel, unlocking the breech to reload.
 This unique operation gave the nickname "potato digger" as the lever swung each time the weapon fired.

 Pump-action

-With a pump-action firearm, the action is operated by sliding a movable handguard on the fore-end backwards and forwards, with manipulated the bolt via linkage to eject a spent round, and extract and chamber a fresh round of ammunition.
-Pump-actions are usually associated with shotguns, but one example of a pump-action rifle is the Remington Model 7600 series.
-Rifles with pump action are also called slide-action.
-This style of rifle is still popular with some local law enforcement branches as a rifle that is easy to train officers who are already familiar with the pump shotgun.
+With a pump-action firearm, the action is operated by sliding a movable handguard on the fore-end backward and forward, with manipulated the bolt via linkage to eject a spent round, and extract and chamber a fresh round of ammunition.
+Pump-actions are usually associated with shotguns, but an example of a pump-action rifle is the Remington Model 7600 series.
+This type of rifle is still popular with some local law enforcement branches as it is easier to train police officers who are already familiar with a pump-action shotgun.